 I am sure that her perspective based on many years of broad experiences provides her with visionary skills that have benefitted all the professional organizations within which she participates.
 In recent planning activities, Darla has been instrumental in developing the strategies which should enable the digital agenda required by Waterlution and I have no doubt that Darla would be an incredible change agent for the PEO in this same regard.Roberto Martini, P.Eng, CPA, CMA

-Board Director, Waterlution and current member, PEO Finance Committee
+Board Director, Waterlution and former member, PEO Finance Committee

 - In August 2019, Darla was recognized with the Notable Woman Award by the Canadian Federation of University Women on the occasion of the organization’s 100th anniversary in Winnipeg.